 You know my name.
 You laugh at my jokes and you listen to my feedback.
 I feel like you understand me.
 You ask for help, and you are unafraid to ask me for work.
 You’re talking to me every day, but I wish you knew how to address me.

 You’re good people.
 I know you care.
 You’ve welcomed me!
 How could you be bad people?
 But in every meeting, I am afraid to be introduced.
 Every time you talk about my work to a client, I hope you leave me out of it.
-Every day, I brace myself for the scattershot boy, man and dude, for the casual he and him.
+Every day, I brace myself for the scattershot boy

 And every day I kind of blame myself.
 I should just tell you that you’re supposed to refer to me by the only obvious — I’d think! — pronouns.
 I should just interrupt you.
 I should just stop you in the middle of your sentence and correct you.
 But you might see how that’s not so easy.
 And I wish I could tell you this.